 NOTE: In this call flow, the Application Client (AC) and EEC are not used to discover the 5GMS AS location.
 Instead, a Media Player Entry may be provided to the Media Session Handler by the 5GMS AF in the Service Access Information at M5 (step 15), or otherwise the location of the 5GMS AS is provided directly to the 5GMS-Aware Application via (out of scope) interface M8.

+8.3 Application Context Relocation procedures for 5GMS Edge Processing

+Editor’s Note: The procedures for context relocation depend on the type of context and are TBD.

+8.3.1 Application Content Relocation of 5GMS AF edge instance

+8.3.2 Application Content Relocation of 5GMS AS edge instance